 Input to the Output Control Option of the Groundwater Flow Model is read from the file that is specified as type "OC6" in the Name File.
 If no "OC6" file is specified, default output control is used.
 The Output Control Option determines how and when heads are printed to the listing file and/or written to a separate binary output file.
-Under the default, head and overall budget are written to the Listing File at the end of every stress period.
+Under the default, head and overall flow budget are written to the Listing File at the end of every stress period.
 The default printout format for head is 10G11.4.
+The heads and overall flow budget are also written to the list file if the simulation terminates prematurely due to failed convergence.